Have a Question about Nelnet Payment Services?

 Credit card and ACH processing fees will be debited from your account separately.

 CC Fees – Credit card processing fees will be auto-debited from your bank account the following month on the second business day.
-Access your monthly credit card fee statements via Transaction Summary 24/7.
+Access your monthly credit card fee statements via Merchant Portal 24/7.